genilab/genilab.github.io/JOIN.md

 Find out ideas for research projects within the scope of our [Research Interests](README.md#scope) through:

-* [Industry Use Cases](./EXERCISES.md): provides a list of compiled ideas related to industry use cases.
-These prospective projects are rooter in practical concepts of Generative Intelligent System, like Prompt Engineering, RAG, Agents, Hybrid AI, and others.They can be executed as a hobby, course exercise, or as a [reference for Master programs](#masters-researcher).
+* [Use Case Compendium](./EXERCISES.md): open-science list of industry use cases compiled from exchanges with experts, publications, and experiences.
+These prospective projects are quick-wins that can be executed as a hobby, course exercise, or work as  [reference for Master programs](#masters-researcher).

 * [Research Community Papers](https://medium.com/generative-intelligence-lab/community-papers-series-ebacc91b47ea): explain concepts around our key research focus, providing an overview around the concepts, research challenges, and ideas for research projects **suitable for Ph.D. and Master programs**.